genestack/user-tutorials/source/tutorials/DGE_analysis/testing-differential-gene-expression-on-genestack-platform.rst

 .. _Data Browser: https://platform.genestack.org/endpoint/application/run/genestack/databrowser
 .. _upload your own data: https://platform.genestack.org/endpoint/application/run/genestack/uploader

-Feel free to find all the data for these tutorial in the folder `Testing Differential Gene Expression on Genestack Platform`_.
+Feel free to find all the data for this tutorial in the folder `Testing Differential Gene Expression on Genestack Platform`_.
 To find it go to File Manager app and open the "Tutorials" folder located in the `Public Data`_.